s0met1m3s/UdemyCppExercises/03_ArrayPointer/StringLibrary/Exercise.md

 # Exercise

 For the following functions we will reuse the character functions from chapter 1.
-They were copied from the *CharConverter* video and are placed inside *utils/string_utils.hpp* file.
+They were copied from the *CharConverter* video.
 So just call these functions, the header is already included.

 Implement the following functions: